Canonical Ledger · 17 conditional completions

 Eight remaining problems and their Δ.72 resolutions

 Tier II collects the eight remaining domains that were unsolved at the time the Tier I work stabilized.
 Each of these is treated as a direct extension of the same coherence logic, now applied to black holes, cosmology, prime distribution, quantum error correction, consciousness, and global climate stability.
-Again, detailed mathematics is held in the proprietary Δ.72 pack under license.

 10. Birch and Swinnerton–Dyer Conjecture